-Medium: Giclée printing on lustre paper / Powder, pigment, sawdust, ice, fog, lights
+Medium: Giclée print on lustre paper / powder, pigment, sawdust, ice, fog, array of light.

-The construction and photographing process of each image took place over a period of three to seven days, with important considerations placed in the lighting and composition of each landscape structure, in aim of uniting the vocabulary of materials into the spatial singularity of the photographic image: the landscapes provide a theatrical space where the colours manifest and engage in dialectics amongst each other.
+The construction and photographing process of each image took place over a period of three to seven days, with important considerations placed in the lighting and composition of each landscape structure, in aim of uniting the vocabulary of materials into a spatial singularity of the photographic image: the landscapes provide a theatrical space where the colours manifest and engage in dialectics amongst each other.
 The colours, light, and composed landscapes consequently assemble themselves as a spatial entity in the embodiment of the fog.
-The fabrications invite the viewers to embark on a journey of the imaginative, and consequently participate in the position of an admiring, contemplative being.

-This body of work were essentially inspired by the theatrical light of Scotland’s skies, observed through the repetitive equinoxes and solstices cycles.
+This body of work was essentially inspired by the theatrical light of Scotland’s skies, observed through the repetitive equinoxes and solstices cycles.

 Editions of 4, 1 AP